It's very likely that, at some point, our home will be invaded by unwelcome guests... and we’re not talking about the human variety.

 What action you take will depend on the type of bee‐based challenge you face.

-The honey bee is more likely to cause concern, largely down to the sheer size of their swarms.
-Honey bees will swarm in their thousands, often on walls, trees and fences.
+The honey bee is more likely to cause concern, due to the sheer size of their swarms.
+Honey bees can swarm in their thousands, often on walls, trees and fences.
 The good news is the swarm will usually only stick around for a short period of time.
 If the swarm doesn’t move on, or its location is a danger to you and your family, you’ll need to call a local beekeeper.

 How to deal with moths